 This allows young people to continue into higher education or go directly into the workforce with a work permit they attain during or after high school.

 If you are a DACA student attending school, you are not eligible for federal financial aid.
 Federal financial aid policies require recipients to be U.S. citizens or eligible non-citizens.
 While DACA permits you to live legally in the U.S., you are not considered an eligible non-citizen.

-However, here at TMCC we encourage the application and enrollment of DACA students and undocumented students who are academically excellent and accomplished in extracurricular activities.
+However, here at TMCC we encourage the application and enrollment of DACA students and undocumented students.
 You may be eligible for different forms of non-federal aid!
 Note that some awards are on a first-come, first-serve basis, and funding may be limited.

 |Forms of Non-Federal Aid||DACA Students||Undocumented Students|

 |The Governor Guinn Millennium Scholarship||Citizenship Affadavit Required per NRS 396.930 Section 5|

 |The Green Door Scholarship||Yes||Yes|

 (must complete the FAFSA)